-Stockholder Proposals for the 2023 Annual Meeting
+Stockholder Proposals for the 2024 Annual Meeting

-If any stockholder wishes to propose a matter for consideration at our 2023 Annual Meeting of Stockholders, the proposal should be mailed by certified mail return receipt requested, to our Secretary, National Vision Holdings, Inc., 2435 Commerce Avenue, Building 2200, Duluth, Georgia 30096.
-To be eligible under the SEC's stockholder proposal rule (Rule 14a-8(e) of the Exchange Act) for inclusion in our proxy statement for the 2023 Annual Meeting, a proposal must be received by our Secretary on or before December 27, 2022.
+If any stockholder wishes to propose a matter for consideration at our 2024 Annual Meeting of Stockholders, the proposal should be mailed by certified mail return receipt requested, to our Secretary, National Vision Holdings, Inc., 2435 Commerce Avenue, Building 2200, Duluth, Georgia 30096.
+To be eligible under the SEC's stockholder proposal rule (Rule 14a-8(e) of the Exchange Act) for inclusion in our proxy statement for the 2024 Annual Meeting, a proposal must be received by our Secretary on or before December 28, 2023.
 Failure to deliver a proposal in accordance with this procedure may result in it not being deemed timely received.

 In addition, our Bylaws permit stockholders to nominate candidates for director and present other business for consideration at our Annual Meeting of Stockholders.
-To make a director nomination or present other business for consideration at the 2023 Annual Meeting, you must submit a timely notice in accordance with the procedures described in our Bylaws.
+To make a director nomination or present other business for consideration at the 2024 Annual Meeting, you must submit a timely notice in accordance with the procedures described in our Bylaws.
 To be timely, a stockholder's notice must be delivered to the Secretary at the principal executive offices of our Company not less than 90 days nor more than 120 days prior to the first anniversary of the preceding year's Annual Meeting.
-Therefore, to be presented at our 2023 Annual Meeting, such a proposal must be received on or after February 15, 2023, but not later than March 17, 2023.
-In the event that the date of the 2023 Annual Meeting is advanced by more than 30 days, or delayed by more than 70 days, from the anniversary date of this year's Annual Meeting of Stockholders, notice by the stockholder to be timely must be so delivered not earlier than the 120th day prior to the 2023 Annual Meeting and not later than the close of business on the later of the 90th day prior to the 2023 Annual Meeting or the tenth day following the day on which public announcement of the date of the 2023 Annual Meeting is first made.
+Therefore, to be presented at our 2024 Annual Meeting, such a proposal must be received on or after February 15, 2024, but not later than March 16, 2024.
+In the event that the date of the 2024 Annual Meeting is advanced by more than 30 days, or delayed by more than 70 days, from the anniversary date of this year's Annual Meeting of Stockholders, notice by the stockholder to be timely must be so delivered not earlier than the 120th day prior to the 2024 Annual Meeting and not later than the close of business on the later of the 90th day prior to the 2024 Annual Meeting or the tenth day following the day on which public announcement of the date of the 2024 Annual Meeting is first made.
 Any such proposal will be considered timely only if it is otherwise in compliance with the requirements set forth in our Bylaws.
-Notwithstanding the foregoing, if the number of directors to be elected to the Board of Directors at the 2023 Annual Meeting is increased and there is no public announcement by the Company naming all of the nominees for director or specifying the size of the increased Board of Directors at least 100 calendar days prior to the first anniversary of the 2022 Annual Meeting (i.e. prior to March 7, 2023), then notice by a stockholder shall be considered timely, but only with respect to nominees for any new positions created by such increase, if it is received by the Secretary not later than the close of business on 10th calendar day following the day on which such public announcement is first made by the Company.
+Notwithstanding the foregoing, if the number of directors to be elected to the Board of Directors at the 2024 Annual Meeting is increased and there is no public announcement by the Company naming all of the nominees for director or specifying the size of the increased Board of Directors at least 100 calendar days prior to the first anniversary of the 2023 Annual Meeting (i.e. prior to March 6, 2024), then notice by a stockholder shall be considered timely, but only with respect to nominees for any new positions created by such increase, if it is received by the Secretary not later than the close of business on the 10th calendar day following the day on which such public announcement is first made by the Company.
 Any such proposal will be considered timely only if it is otherwise in compliance with the requirements set forth in our Bylaws.
+In order for stockholders to give timely notice of nominations for directors for inclusion on a universal proxy card in connection with the 2024 Annual Meeting, notice must be submitted by the same deadline as disclosed above under the advance notice provisions of our Bylaws and must include the information in the notice required by our Bylaws and by Rule 14a-19(b)(2) and Rule 14a-19(b)(3) under the Exchange Act.